saicharanpatel/M1_projectgoal_app/1_Requirements/README.md

-//REQUIREMENTS//
+# REQUIREMENTS
 so we are planning to design a calculator with some basic operations

-Tools: we are goind to use vs code for compiling and also for pushing it into GitHub Description
+## Tools: we are goind to use vs code for compiling and also for pushing it into GitHub
+Description
 # Simple Basic Calculator
 ## Introduction: -